-For example: if Bournemouth is expected to score more goals than Arsenal in the next six gameweek, it’s obvious their schedule is extremely favourable.
-The colour codes will help you further to spot the tough fixtures in-between the easy ones.
+For example: if Bournemouth is expected to score more goals than Arsenal in the next six-game week, it’s obvious their schedule is extremely favorable.
+The color codes will help you further to spot the tough fixtures in-between the easy ones.

-You must fill your Fantasy Premier League teams with players, who have favourable fixtures.
+You must fill your Fantasy Premier League strategy teams with players, who have favorable fixtures.
 When the fixtures turn bad, you make a transfer out.

 You could pick a player knowing his next three games are extremely easy and plan a transfer already for the 4th round.